What Is a Professional LLC (PLLC) & Should You Form One?

-Professional service providers, including doctors, lawyers, accountants, engineers, and architects, can use this type of LLC because it helps protect your personal assets from potential lawsuits involving business-related issues.
+These professionals can use this type of LLC because it helps protect your personal assets from potential lawsuits involving business-related issues.

-Who Should Set Up a PLLC?
+Who Should Set Up A PLLC?

 Licensed professionals who need to limit their liability should set up a PLLC.

 Professional LLC is not like other business structures:

-- Only licensed professionals can form PLLCs.
+- Only licensed professionals can form PLLCs

 How to Form a PLLC?

-Obtain the State License
+1. Obtain The State License

-A PLLC can only practice within its own state, and it cannot cross over into another state without obtaining that state's license as well, regardless of how many members are located there.
+A PLLC can only practice within its state and cannot cross over into another state without obtaining that state's license, regardless of how many members are located there.

 Due to this fact, you should always double-check the licensing requirements before forming or operating a professional limited liability company.

 Contact your State Licensing Board and inquire about the necessary licenses for your specific profession .

-Pick a Name for Your PLLC
+2. Pick a Name for Your PLLC

-Your state's rules and statutes will also have restricted terms that you can't use in your PLLC's name, such as "Insurance."
+Your state's rules and statutes will also have restricted terms you can't use in your PLLC's name, such as "Insurance."

-File PLLC Articles of Organization
+3. File PLLC Articles Of Organization

-Articles of Organization represent official formation documents of your business entity.
-This document contains formation information, including:
+LLC Articles of Organization represent the official formation documents of your business entity.

-- The name of LLC
+- The name of the LLC

 - Registered agent's contact info (the registered office)